-Local Plan Policy Strategic Objectives Indicators Highworth since the start of the plan period RA2: Wroughton ALL Quantum of houses and employment land delivered at Wroughton since the start of the plan period RA3: South Marston ALL Quantum of houses and employment land delivered at South Marston since the start of the plan period.
-Amount of development permitted within the non-coalescence areas LN1 Neighbourhood Planning ALL Adoption of neighbourhood plans and community plans as outlined in the policy
+Local Plan Policy Strategic Objectives Indicators Target Kingsdown since the start of the plan period The delivery of key infrastructure items in accordance with the Infrastructure Delivery Plan.
+No development in non-coalescence area unless in accordance with the policy RA1: Highworth ALL Quantum of houses and employment land delivered at Highworth since the start of the plan period No decrease of the percentage of Town Centre Uses (baseline 2013) Delivery of 5 hectares of employment land including no more that 50% B8 use.
+RA2: Wroughton ALL Quantum of houses and employment land delivered at Wroughton since the start of the plan period Full Occupancy No decrease of the percentage of Town Centre Uses (baseline 2013) RA3: South Marston ALL Quantum of houses and employment land delivered at South Marston since the start of the plan period.
+Amount of development permitted within the non-coalescence areas Delivery of affordable housing in line with the policy Average density of 30 dwellings per hectare The delivery of key infrastructure items in accordance with the Infrastructure Delivery Plan.
+No development in non-coalescence area LN1 Neighbourhood Planning ALL Adoption of neighbourhood plans unless in accordance with the policy The quantity of dwellings identified in